batty2021/customer_analysis_Tableau/README.md

 as we can see in December  had highest revenue followed by April

 - revenue based on age:
- between the Age of 30-40 make greate revenue.
+ between the Age of 30-40 make better revenue.

 - Quantity - Discount percentage correlation:
 since both colomns[[Discount Percent],[Qty Ordered] are measures i should of change to dimentions so tableau can perform a function